Course Title: Design Studio: Design in the Research Context

 Design project briefs, lecture notes and other study materials will be available online through the MyRMIT portal.
 You will also be expected to seek further resources relevant to the focus of your own learning.

-You will have access to and will utilize the School of Architecture and Design Workshop facilities and access to computer labs with specialist software and printing facilities.
+You will have access to and will utilise the School of Design workshop facilities and access to computer labs with specialist software and printing facilities.

 Overview of Assessment